patxenko/Java-Games/README.md

 A compilation of eight different java games.

-bacteria: You can eat other blue bacteria, but you can be eaten by red ones.
+bacteria: You can eat other blue bacteria and be eaten by red ones.

 colorines: You must draw a line of the same colour as the falling squares to delete them.